479-783-8000

 6. Comply with U.S. regulations.

-7. Securely store all of these records for the applicable retention period.
+7. Securely store all records for the applicable retention period.

 8. Review and update records accordingly.